volumio/docs/docs/06_Plugins_User_Manuals/01_rotaryencoder2/05_Hardware.md

 Well, yes and no. It depends on your use of the system.
 As explained, using all three of them adds some safety and protection to your GPIO.
 It makes damaging it more unlikely.
 However, you can leave out the pull-resistor and use the internal ones and you can leave out the limiting resistor, if you make sure the input is never accidentally reconfigured the wrong way.
 You can also leave away the capacitor - but without the three cheap components, the system has a less robust design and leaves more responsibility with the user and the programmer.

-## Why does it matter for playing with my Raspberry Pi?
+# How does it work with a Rotary Encoder and the RPi?
 A modern GPIO (General Purpose Input/Output) in a microprocessor typically has plenty of configurable properties.
 It can be an input or an output or in a High-Impedance (high-Z) state.
 The input can be floating, have a pull up or a pull down.
 The output sometimes has configurable drive strength etc.

 To connect buttons and rotary encoders (which are actually kind of buttons) we typically use the GPIOs as inputs.
-So we may want to use the built-in pull-up (PU) and pull-down (PD) resistors, which can be activated by setting registers in the chip - for volumio this is already configured at boot up.
+Many GPIOs are already configured as inputs for Volumio and may have either have the built-in pull-up (PU) or pull-down (PD) resistors enabled.
 The internal pull-resistors of the RPi [are around 50-65kOhms](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#voltage-specifications).

-The advantage of using them is, that you do not need to buy external resistors and solder them to a board - it saves you a few cents and some space.
-However, if you experiment with your Pi and change the GPIO configuration you may create undesired states (e.g. you use a switch to pull a GPIO with internal PU to ground, now you configure the GPIO as output, while the switch is closed and still connected).
+With the right external components, it does not matter too much, how the inputs are actually configured, as long as they are inputs and not used by other hardware (e.g. the I2S-DAC).

 ![Simplified schematic of a GPIO configured as input.
 Output functionality is not shown for simplicity](./img/GPIO_in.jpg)